 How to Avoid Relapsing?

 Relapses are a problem gambler’s bigger fear.
 Unfortunately, they also happen quite often, which is not in itself something to be worried about.
-Mental health and achieving a healthy mindset towards your gambling problem are important, and a relapse is not an end of your road to recovery.
+Mental health and achieving a healthy mindset toward your gambling problem are important, and a relapse is not the end of your road to recovery.

 Just the opposite, you need to develop the right attitude towards this momentary setback.
 Instead of hiding it, fearing stigma the same way you probably first hid your gambling addiction, it’s best to open up to a loved one, your support group, or a health specialist.